AMReX-Fusion/Furnace/Docs/source/creating_a_problem.rst

 per line.

-When the model is read, the variables listed in the file are matched to the ones that Furnace knows about.
+When the model is read, the variables listed in the file are matched to the ones that Logi knows about.
 If the variable is recognized, then it is stored in the model data, otherwise, it is ignored.

 The data can then be mapped onto the grid using the ``interpolate()``